atef-najar/adcb/usecase6-procurementStatusTrackingSystem/README.md

 **Functionality:**
 API Integration: Integrate with the provided LLM API to send requests and receive responses.
-Output Results: The application should output the results answering the question.
+Output Results: The application should output the results answering the question posed about the status given an procurement number.
 Recommended actions could be asked of the LLM based on the status of procurement

 **Evaluation Criteria:**